 As with an acquisition, a divestiture can be structured into its component parts.
-The following represents what we believe to be a typical structure of a deal:
+The following represents a typical deal structure:

 1. Internal Preparation:

-- Communication with internal stakeholders about rationale for deal.
+- Communication with internal stakeholders about the deal rationale

-- Bring divestiture team and unit managers onto DealRoom (or another M&A project management platform) ensuring efficient communication and deal preparation.
+- Bring the divestiture team and unit managers onto DealRoom (or another M&A project management platform), ensuring efficient communication and deal preparation

-- Begin internal due diligence process (again in DealRoom), including documentation for business and its estimated valuation.
+- Begin internal due diligence process (again in DealRoom), including business documentation and its estimated valuation

-- Develop list, carefully selecting businesses that are not and will not represent threats to your company if they acquire the unit in question.
+- Develop a list, carefully selecting businesses that are not and will not represent a threat to your company if they acquire the unit in question

 3. Structuring the Transaction

-- Decide how the divestiture should be structured (is an equity carve-out an option?), considering all contingencies.
+- Decide how the divestiture should be structured (is an equity carve-out an option?), consider all contingencies

-- Carefully manage unit in question to ensure that no value is destroyed during the deal and operational performance is maintained.
+- Carefully manage the unit in question to ensure that no value is destroyed during the deal and operational performance is maintained

-- This last step can include empowering employees in the unit who were previously disinvolved in management decisions for the unit.
+- Empower employees in the unit who were previously disinvolved in management decisions for the unit

-- Collaborate with corporate development team about new growth areas in light of the insights gleaned from the divestiture process.
+- Collaborate with the corporate development team about new growth areas in light of the insights gleaned from the divestiture process

 Traditionally, Orsted focused on managing Denmark’s North Sea oil and gas assets.

-Around 85% of its assets were in fossil fuels, and as late as 2006, it signed a 30-year gas agreement with Russia’s Gazprom, and was using coal for energy generation at several plants.
+Around 85% of Orsted's assets were in fossil fuels, and as late as 2006, it signed a 30-year gas agreement with Russia’s Gazprom and was using coal for energy generation at several plants.

 Orsted’s stock market value grew exponentially, outperforming all of the oil and gas majors at the same time.

-By combining divestitures with acquisitions, it was able to execute an extremely bold vision that generated huge value for shareholders.
+By combining divestitures with acquisitions, Orsted was able to execute an extremely bold vision that generated huge value for shareholders.

-It is now the biggest producer of wind energy in the world, and by 2025 - slightly over half the time for which it had originally planned the transition to 85% renewables, it will provide 99% of its energy via renewable sources.
+Orsted is now the biggest producer of wind energy in the world.
+By 2025, slightly over half the time for which it had originally planned the transition to 85% renewables, Orsted will provide 99% of its energy via renewable sources.

 The chances are that if you are a manager of a company with multiple business units, at least one of them is holding back your company from value generating.

-The cash tied up in that business is far more than just its market value: It’s also the additional cashflow that could be generated by plugging the cash into one of your company’s core value drivers.
+The cash tied up in that business is worth far more than just its market value: the value also includes the additional cashflow that could be generated by plugging the cash into one of your company’s core value drivers.